-Presidio Hill School celebrates its 100th Anniversary in 2018
+Presidio Hill School celebrated our 100th Anniversary in 2018

 Presidio Hill School is proud of our place in the history of Progressive Education in the United States, as well as in the history of San Francisco.
-The video below provides an insight of how our current students are looking forward to our next 100 years, and the timeline under the video provides key moments of our history.
+The video below provides an insight into how our current students are looking forward to our next 100 years, and the timeline under the video provides key moments of our history.

 The Next 100: watch the video >